brycekbargar/brycekbargar.github.io/src/life/life2.md

 ---
 title: "life 2"
 date: 2017-01-02
-blurb: This is the blurb for the second post about life
+summary: This is the summary for the second post about life
 ---